Bayston Hill: Early history

 There is remaining evidence of both an ancient British Iron Age hillfort and a Roman settlement located on the village's high grounds.
 In the Middle Ages the heavily wooded Bayston Hill and Condover area was established as a Royal hunting forest.
-A busy rope works, complete with its own windmill built in 1835, existed on Lyth Hill in the 19th century, supplying the many mines, farms and barge owners across the district.

 Standing on the east side is the village's oldest archaeological site: a mounded Iron Age bivallate hillfort, relatively low lying for such a structure and oddly named with the Danish name of The Burgs, but probably was not called that until sometime between the 14th and 16th centuries.

 The village was surveyed for the Domesday Book during the year 1086, when it was called Begestan.
 William Pantulf, an Anglo-Norman nobleman, held land there.

+A busy rope works, complete with its own windmill built in 1835, existed on Lyth Hill in the 19th century, supplying the many mines, farms and barge owners across the district.

 Buildings

 Great Lyth manor house was built in 1638 but had fallen into dereliction by 1948.
 In recent years it has been rescued and renovated.
 The present Lord of Wrentnall, Baron of Pulverbatch, is also the present Lord of Great Lyth. {Farrow, M. MA Cantab, Barony of Pulverbatch, Manors of Pulverbatch, Wrentnall, Great Lyth, Baron of Pulverbatch is R. SPRULES, 7 April 2003, copies at The British Library}.

 In 1785 the London architect George Steuart designed and built a brick mansion house, Lythwood Hall for the Blakeway family, which was accessed via a sweeping driveway through landscaped gardens to the west of the village.
 Steuart went on to build Attingham Hall for the 1st Lord Berwick but Lythwood Hall fell into disrepair under the squireship of the Hulton-Harrop family in the 1890s.
 It was later split into multi-ownership units.

-Bayston Hill was established as a new ecclesiastical parish with the building of Christ Church in 1843 as an amalgamation of sections from the parishes of St. Julian's Shrewsbury, Meole Brace and nearby Condover.
+Bayston Hill was established as a new ecclesiastical parish with the building of Christ Church in 1843 by Edward Haycock, as an amalgamation of sections from the parishes of St. Julian's Shrewsbury, Meole Brace and nearby Condover.
 The church was built to serve the local miners, quarrymen and railway navvies.
 The ecclesiastical parish is part of the Diocese of Lichfield.